neuromatch/NeuroAI_Course/projects/docs/project_guidance.md

 * Now present within your group (60 min).
 Tell your group about the paper you read, including: 1) introduction to topic, 2) approaches used in the paper,, 3) main results of the paper, 4) initial ideas on how you will extend the paper in a new direction (can be rough and unpolished!), 5) conclusions.

 ### Session 3:
-**Milestone:  submit your project proposal with the motivation and ~3 questions that you are interested in studying.
+**<ins>Milestone:</ins>  submit your project proposal with the motivation and ~3 questions that you are interested in studying.
 If possible, create a workflow diagram to show the different lines of inquiry and their connections.**

 * Working session (60 min) : You will work on identifying your questions and motivation, and rough plans for your project.
 * Project Proposal presentation : You will present your 3 questions and the workflow diagram to your teammates.